Skip to main content

 A landmark randomized controlled trial involving healthy men aged 50-72 demonstrated this principle with clarity.
 The participants engaged in an eight-week program that included a specific diet, sleep and exercise guidance, and targeted nutritional supplements.

 At the end of this period, the intervention group showed an average decrease in their biological age, as measured by the Horvath DNAmAge clock, of 3.23 years compared to the control group.
-Another study observed changes in DNA methylation at sites linked to immune function and tumor suppression after just 12 weeks of combined training.
+Another study observed changes in DNA methylation at sites linked to immune function and tumor suppression after just 12 weeks of combined diet and exercise training.
 These findings show that the epigenome is highly responsive.
 Your cells are listening and adapting in real-time.

 How Do Hormones Directly Influence Gene Expression?